 If you take on the challenge, you will encounter a kaleidoscopic array of wild landscapes.
-There are the majestic Preseli Hills, the wild Black Mountain and lush Waterfall Country in Brecon Beacons, the geologically prehistoric Heritage Coast stretch near Llantwit Major and Vale of Glamorgan.
-You exit Wales via ancient fortified sites before emerging in England, from where you encounter the great prehistoric monuments of Avebury and Stonehenge, both World Heritage Sites, and the great Pagan and Christian pilgrimage site of Glastonbury and its springs, then Sherborne Abbey, Cerne Abbas Abbey and naked figure of the Giant carved into the chalk hillside, the colossal Iron Age hill fort of Maiden Castle, Exmouth where the River Exe meets its end, across enigmatic Dartmoor and through magical Cornwall before arriving at the destination of St Michael’s Mount.
+There are the majestic Preseli Hills, the wild Black Mountain range and lush Waterfall Country in Brecon Beacons, the geologically prehistoric Heritage Coast near Llantwit Major and Vale of Glamorgan.
+You exit Wales via ancient fortified sites before emerging in England, where you encounter the great prehistoric monuments of Avebury and Stonehenge, both World Heritage Sites, and the great Pagan and Christian pilgrimage site of Glastonbury and its springs, then Sherborne Abbey, the abbey and naked figure of the Giant carved into the chalk hillside at Cerne Abbas, the colossal Iron Age hill fort of Maiden Castle, then Exmouth, where the River Exe meets its end, across enigmatic Dartmoor and through magical Cornwall before arriving at the destination of St Michael’s Mount.

 Incredible wild scenery

 Holy Places along route listed in our book Britain’s Pilgrim Places: Llanwnda; Llandeilo; Llantwit Major; Caerleon; Caerwent; Mathern; Beachley; Glastonbury; Sherborne; Cerne Abbas; Tavistock.